zmliao/zmliao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a senior student from [UESTC](https://www.uestc.edu.cn/), majoring in Computer Science and Technology.
-Currently I am a research intern in [Shanghai AI Lab](https://www.shlab.org.cn/).
+I am a research intern in [Shanghai AI Lab](https://www.shlab.org.cn/).
 I will join the joint program from [SJTU](https://www.sjtu.edu.cn/) and Shanghai AI Lab as PhD student in the fall of 2024.

-My research topic lies in **AI System, especially in HPC for AI**.
+My research topic lies in **High Performance Computing**.
 I am also interested in Computer Graphics and 3D Vision.

 <!--I am currently learning GPU programming, such as [CUDA](https://www.nvidia.cn/geforce/technologies/cuda/), [Triton](https://openai.com/index/triton/), etc., and deep learning compiler, such as [Apache TVM](https://github.com/apache/tvm).-->
 I am currently learning GPU programming and compiler for AI.